stvliu/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="api-limits" data-title="Is there any API Limits?">
             <div class="container">
                 <p>
-                Yes, ThingsBoard Cloud subscriptions have Entity, API and Rate limits.
+                Yes, GridLinks云服务 subscriptions have Entity, API and Rate limits.
 See subscription <a href="/products/paas/subscription/" target="blank">documentation</a> for more details.
                 </p>
             </div>
         </div>